 - Add the Name and Description, and choose Column Values as the Type.

-- Select subscription_tier for the Column, choose Single select as the Select Type, and select All as the Default value.
+- Select subscription_tier for the Column, choose Single select for the Select Type, and select All as the Default value.

-- Preview how the tile will display on the dashboard and set a default value to display in the selector.
+- Click Preview to view how the tile will display on the dashboard and set a default value to display in the selector.

 - Link the visualization tiles on the dashboard to this parameter tile.